luketpeterson/atomspace-bootstrap-guide/contents/05_logical_inferencing.rst

 In this chapter, we will only touch on a small set of them, but hopefully it's enough to familiarize you with the set of general ideas.

-Boris Yeltsin

-Look at "Unified Rule Engine"
+TODO Look at "Unified Rule Engine"

 3 Possibilities for Inferencing to look at.
 1.)
 InheritanceLinks do it automagically.
 2.)
 It's a complex recursive query 3.)
 Need to use some inference engine module.

-BORIS Say something about PLNs??
+TODO Say something about PLNs??

-BORIS MEMBERLINK!!!!
+TODO MEMBERLINK!!!!

 A Few Simple Links - InheritanceLink, MemberLink, ListLink
 ------------------------------------------------------------------------